Back pain is not as straightforward and simple a condition as it sounds.

 I was a young woman abroad, travelling around and teaching to pay my way.
-It had begun as a very enjoyable adventure, exploring and interacting with the many different cultures, people and places I cam across as I savoured the sense of freedom and play that being abroad seemed to bring.
+It had begun as a very enjoyable adventure, exploring and interacting with the many different cultures, people and places I came across as I savoured the sense of freedom and play that being abroad seemed to bring.

 Then one day I got up in the morning to go and deliver my class as usual and felt a nagging and persistent pain in my back It came across as a deep, tired ache.
 Bending backwards was a real problem for me.
 Where did this back pain come from?

 * suffer silently, ignore the problem and pop the pills as I go to work so I don’t lose my job (bend over backwards to please others!)